10 Important Tips On Electrical Safety

 Cut the power

-This is something that we’ve been taught since we’ve been children.
 If you’re pulling a plug, switch off the power source, and then do it.
 The same applies if you’re putting a plug into the main power source.
-If you have an extended adapter, then make sure that the power source is cut off from this before touching it.
+If you have an extended adapter, make sure the power source is cut off before touching it.
 Not doing this could lead to unnecessary short circuits or accidents.

-If you must look into an electrical breaker box, it’s pivotal that the fixture is switched off completely with no power source whatsoever.
+If you must look into an electrical breaker box, it’s pivotal that the fixture is switched off completely.
 Then use a tester and switch the flip on again to check that it’s working.
-Always wear rubber gloves when handling any form of electricity, even when it’s switched off.
+Be sure to wear rubber gloves when handling any form of electricity, even when it’s switched off.

 Always keep a fire extinguisher